 After deciding on the basic circuit, the SRPP version, I read a bunch of webpages about various amps and the different brands of components to use in the construction.
-Specifically I did Google searches on the parases: 2A3 schematic, 2A3 amp, 2A3 amplifier, and a few others.
+Specifically I did Google searches on the phrases: 2A3 schematic, 2A3 amp, 2A3 amplifier, and a few others.
 I decided to use good quality parts but to try to keep the cost down as much as possible.
 It appears to me that the transformers, "iron," are probably the most critical components, followed by the signal capacitors, so I tried to find very good parts for those components but still not go crazy with the cost.
 Truth be told, I purchased a lot of the parts off of Ebay, such as the tubes, sockets, some teflon coated silver plated wire, and a dozen Russian 0.22 uf paper in oil (PIO) capacitors to use for the signal caps.

 Here are some pieces of the lumber that I got at a local hardwood

 store.
-I was just going to use something like cherry or walnut, but
+I was just going to use something like cherry or walnut,

-had this beautiful piece of wood at the lumber shop that was called
+had this beautiful piece of wood at the lumber shop that was

 cherry, or Jatoba wood.
-It had a beautiful color, nice grain, and was
+It had a beautiful color, nice grain, and

 dense as a rock.
-While I generally try to make earth friendly purchases
+While I generally try to make earth friendly

-and lifestyle choices, I went against my better moral principles and
+and lifestyle choices, I went against my better moral principles

 in a magnificent tropical rain forest.
-Anyway, here is what the pieces
+Anyway, here is what the

 looked like after cutting them to the rough length.
 Fortunately my

-does a lot of woodworking so I took the pieces down the street and cut
+does a lot of woodworking so I took the pieces down the street and

-the 45 degree angles for the corners on his compound miter saw, and
+the 45 degree angles for the corners on his compound miter saw,

 grooves for the panel to set down in to.